titusdecali/dripdotdesign/_drafts/why-we-love-the-bellroy-hide-and-seek.md

 * [View on Amazon](https://amzn.to/2Se46We)
 * View on Huckberry

-### Honorable mentions
+## Honorable mentions

+### Bellroy Tech Folio

 Organize all your work gears in a sleek pouch.
-From a laptop, cables to your phone...
+From your laptop, cables to your smartphone.
 Keep your work tools protected no matter where you go.

 **![](/uploads/Bellroy Tech Folio.jpg)**